fevot99/fevot99.github.io/_posts/2026-03-01-applied-data-science-project.md

 4. Missing values for review scores:
 * Fill in 1252 rows for numeric columns with median

-5. Feature Engineering for “amenities” column (object) Values in “amenities” column is a list of items, for example:
+5. Feature Engineering for “amenities” column

-* Count number of amenities items per row (more amenities is better)
-* Create new numeric column “amenities_count” = sum of total number of amenities
+The “amenities” column is a list of items (eg refrigerator, hair dryer).
+The number of items is summed up and a new numeric variable called “amenities_count” is created, which is sum of total number of amenities.

 6. Encode categorical features:
 * Fill in missing values (for categorical) with mode